Compiler: Compiler correctness

-Compiled versus interpreted languages
+Compiled vis-à-vis interpreted languages

 Higher-level programming languages usually appear with a type of translation in mind: either designed as compiled language or interpreted language.
 However, in practice there is rarely anything about a language that requires it to be exclusively compiled or exclusively interpreted, although it is possible to design languages that rely on re-interpretation at run time.
 The categorization usually reflects the most popular or widespread implementations of a language – for instance, BASIC is sometimes called an interpreted language, and C a compiled one, despite the existence of BASIC compilers and C interpreters.

 Interpretation does not replace compilation completely.
 It only hides it from the user and makes it gradual.
 Even though an interpreter can itself be interpreted, a set of directly executed machine instructions is needed somewhere at the bottom of the execution stack (see machine language).

 Furthermore, for optimization compilers can contain interpreter functionality, and interpreters may include ahead of time compilation techniques.
 For example, where an expression can be executed during compilation and the results inserted into the output program, then it prevents it having to be recalculated each time the program runs, which can greatly speed up the final program.
 Modern trends toward just-in-time compilation and bytecode interpretation at times blur the traditional categorizations of compilers and interpreters even further.
+Meta-tracing is an automated compiler synthesis approach which takes this further and can be used to synthesize a compiler from a language interpreter.

 Some language specifications spell out that implementations must include a compilation facility; for example, Common Lisp.
 However, there is nothing inherent in the definition of Common Lisp that stops it from being interpreted.
 Other languages have features that are very easy to implement in an interpreter, but make writing a compiler much harder; for example, APL, SNOBOL4, and many scripting languages allow programs to construct arbitrary source code at runtime with regular string operations, and then execute that code by passing it to a special evaluation function.
 To implement these features in a compiled language, programs must usually be shipped with a runtime library that includes a version of the compiler itself.